tosinchukwu/Nexus-L1/README.md

 ## --> Contribute via Chromium (Browser on VPS)
 You can install a Chromium browser on your Linux VPS and run a web-broswer based node on it too.
 [Guide to install Chromium on VPS](https://github.com/0xmoei/Install-Chromium-Linux-Browser)

-* Open as many tabs as you want and run provers on all of them, LOL
+* Open as many tabs as you want and run provers on all of them, LOL.
-* I'm not sure about the performance but hey i'm just testing it
+* I'm not sure about the performance but hey i'm just testing it.
+* You'd better to have at least 1 CLI node near it too.

 ![image](https://github.com/user-attachments/assets/0e004e3c-f73e-4c32-bb86-0043b16259b7)